-- ► To change the display sort order: - Click the column heading by which you want to sort.
-The list of KVM target servers is sorted by that column.
+- To change the display sort order and/or view more ports on the same page: - 1.
+Click the column heading by which you want to sort.
+The list of KVM target servers is sorted by that column. - 2.
+In the Rows per Page, enter the number of ports to be displayed on the page and click Set.